Ultimus0x01/UGL/README.md

-Ultimus0x01 Game Library
+Ultimus0x01 Game Library.

-A minor library/framework I intend to use for gamejams
+A minor library/framework I intend to use for gamejams.